carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 * Including new things into the API: If an LLVM subcomponent has a C API already included, then expanding that C API is acceptable.
-Adding C API for subcomponents that don't currently have one needs to be discussed on the mailing list for design and maintainability feedback prior to implementation.
+Adding C API for subcomponents that don't currently have one needs to be discussed on the `LLVM Discourse forums`_ for design and maintainability feedback prior to implementation.

 * Documentation: Any changes to the C API are required to be documented in the release notes so that it's clear to external users who do not follow the